-Are you worried that your child’s challenging behaviours might be signs of Autism or ADHD?
-Do you ever find yourself completely at a loss, with no idea how to respond to your child’s meltdowns and mood swings?
+Are you worried that your child’s meltdowns and mood swings might be signs of ADHD?
+Do you ever find yourself completely at a loss, with no idea how to respond?

 Responding Rather than Reacting